 Schedule A Follow-up Appointment

 You will need to schedule your follow-up appointment after you’re discharged from the hospital.
 Call your doctor’s office to schedule the appointment.

 Schedule your appointment for ___________________ after your surgery.Back to top

 Call Your Doctor or Nurse if You Have:

 - Pain that is not relieved by acetaminophen (Tylenol®)

 - Nausea or vomiting

 If you have a temperature of 100.4° F (38° C) or higher, call your doctor immediately.Back to top

-If you have any questions or concerns, please contact your ophthalmology team.
+If you have questions or concerns, contact a member of your ophthalmology team.
 You can reach them Monday through Friday from 9:00 am to 5:00 pm at the numbers listed below.

-After 5:00 pm, during the weekend, and on holidays, please call 212-639-2000 and ask for the ophthalmology doctor on call.
-Additionally, you can try the numbers listed below:
+After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask for the ophthalmology doctor on call.
+You can also call the numbers below.